BigFat-0/Simple-Django-Finance-System/README.md

 * **Currency Conversion Consistency**: Initially, the registration form (`register/forms.py`) implemented its own hardcoded currency conversion (e.g., 750 * 1.18 for EUR), duplicating logic from the RESTful API.
 This risked inconsistency if rates changed. **Solution**: The form was updated to use the `/api/convert/` endpoint via the `convert_currency` utility, ensuring all conversions align with the API’s hard-coded rates.
 * **Admin Interface Balance Editing**: The `balance` field was set as read-only in the admin interface, preventing necessary adjustments. **Solution**: Implemented dynamic read-only logic in `register/admin.py`, allowing superusers to edit balances while restricting non-superusers, with a `PermissionDenied` check for security.
 * **Payment Request Direction**: The payment request system initially deducted money from the requester instead of the target, reversing the intended flow (e.g., User 1 requesting from User 2). **Solution**: Adjusted the `transactions` view in `payapp/views.py` to deduct from the target’s balance and credit the requester, with proper currency conversion.
-* **Initial Database Setup**: Recreating the project required consistent database initialization, including sample users. **Solution**: Included a preconfigured `webapps.db` with users (user1, user2, user3) and an admin, avoiding manual setup steps.
+* **Initial Database Setup**: Recreating the project required consistent database initialization, including sample users. **Solution**: Provided detailed instructions to create a new database and register sample users, ensuring a consistent starting point for testing.

 These solutions enhanced the project’s reliability, compliance with assignment requirements, and usability for future developers or evaluators.